abrilcf/mednerf/README.markdown

+# MedNERF
+Adapting NERFs for use in medical imaging.

+## Generating a video
-# Step 1: Setup virtualenv
+### Step 1: Setup virtualenv

     python3 -m venv env